easingthemes/ssh-deploy/README.md

 # ssh deployments

-Deploy code with rsync over ssh, using NodeJS.
+Deploy code with rsync over ssh.

+Execute remote scripts before or after rsync

 NodeJS version is more than a minute `faster` than simple Docker version.

 This GitHub Action deploys specific directory from `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh, using NodeJS.

 This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`, eg `dist`;

+In addition to rsync, this action provides scripts execution on remote host before and/or after rsync.

 # Configuration